vinicius0026/blog/_posts/2020-05-15-modularizing-the-logic-of-your-vue-application.md

 }
 ```

-The `calculateLineTotal` is very simple, it just multiplies the rate by the quantity.
-Still, having it in a separate function, makes our code easier to follow and easier to change.
+The `calculateLineTotal` is very simple.
+It just multiplies the rate by the quantity.
+Still, having it in a separate function makes our code easier to follow and easier to change.

-Back to the invoice module, we can see that the `setLineItem` helper function takes an invoice and a list of line items and then returns an updated invoice, with the given line items and the calculated total amount.
+Back to the invoice module, we can see that the `setLineItem` helper function takes an invoice and a list of line items and then returns an updated invoice with the given line items and the calculated total amount.

 With these helper functions in place, implementing our public functions is very simple - they just need to generate the new list of line items (based on the operation) and use the helper functions to return an updated invoice.